 The Australian Egg Industry Sustainability Framework has been developed to provide for productive engagement with the Australian community and set a course for continuous improvement.

 Transparency is the cornerstone of building community trust and acceptance as people want access to accurate information to know how their food is produced or products manufactured.

 Community expectations are constantly evolving too and this extends beyond mainstream consumer purchasing decisions to much broader questions about how industries conduct themselves.

 In response to this dynamic, Australian Eggs approached the CSIRO to conduct a large-scale, comprehensive research program.
-It’s expected the research will provide the egg industry with a better understanding of community attitudes and communities with a better understanding of the egg industry.
+The research was intended to provide the egg industry with a better understanding of community attitudes and communities with a better understanding of the egg industry.

 Timeline of activity